-Vertigo project is a unique social media platform focused on finding, storing and sharing music and video.
+Vertigo project is a unique social network based media platform focused on finding, storing and sharing music and video.
 The Admin side is a web application, and the Client-side is a mobile application designed for both Android and iOS.

 The application enables users to gather their external music collections from many sources in one place.
 Vertigo users have it all gathered at once via Vertigo aggregating features.
 They can link their Apple Music and Spotify Premium accounts to find songs, build playlists, and share them with their social friends.